-April 9-11, 2018 Certifying Examination: Application Process
+April 8-11, 2019 Certifying Examination: Application Process

-- 1. Applications will be accepted on-line at www.abog.org beginning May 1, 2017.
-Late fees will apply for applications received after 5 pm CDT May 31, 2017. - 2.
-The final day applications will be accepted is 5 pm CDT June 30, 2017.
+- 1. Applications will be accepted on-line at www.abog.org beginning May 1, 2018.
+Late fees will apply for applications received after May 31, 2018. - 2.
+The final day applications will be accepted is June 29, 2018.
 Applications received after this deadline will not be processed. - 3.
 The application fee must be paid by credit card through the ABOG website at the time of application.
 The application fee is not refundable. - 4.
 The applicant must supply an email address as part of the application process.
 It is the candidate's responsibility to notify ABOG of any change in this address as the approval (or not) to sit for the examination will be sent to the applicant at the email address provided. - 5.
-During the application process, a Verification of Hospital Privileges Form will print automatically.
-This form must be signed and faxed to the ABOG office. - 6.
-Following submission of the on-line application form, payment of the appropriate fee, and receipt of the Verification of Hospital Privileges Form, the candidate's application will be considered in accordance with the requirements in effect for that year.
-(See below.) - 7.
+During the application process, a completed Verification of Hospital Privileges Form will be required.
+This form can be printed from the candidate's ABOG Personal Page and must be signed and either emailed to ABOG at GenCert@abog.org or faxed to the ABOG office. - 6.
+Following submission of the on-line application form, payment of the appropriate fee, and receipt of the Verification of Hospital Privileges Form, the candidate's application will be considered in accordance with the requirements in effect for that year. - 7.
 If the candidate's application is approved, an email will be sent with instructions for submitting the case lists and thesis.
 The examination fee must be paid at this time.
-The case list will not be accepted unless the examination fee is paid in full by credit card on the ABOG website. - 8.
-If full payment of the examination fee has not been received by 5 pm CDT September 29, 2017, for the 2018 examination, the candidate will not be scheduled, and no fees will be refunded. - 9.
-Once all materials have been received by ABOG and the appropriate fees paid, the candidate will receive an Authorization for Admission Form posted on the candidate's personal ABOG webpage at least one month prior to the date of the examination.
-This contact will indicate the date of the candidate's examination, the time and place to report, and hotel information.
+The case list will not be accepted unless the examination fee is paid in full by credit card on the ABOG website by the deadline. - 8.
+If full payment of the examination fee has not been received by September 28, 2018, for the 2019 examination, the candidate will not be scheduled, and no fees will be refunded. - 9.
+Once all materials have been received by ABOG and the appropriate fees paid, the candidate will receive an Authorization for Admission Form posted on the candidate's ABOG Personal Page at least one month prior to the date of the examination.
+This form will indicate the date of the candidate's examination, the time and place to report, and hotel information. - 10.
+After applying, candidates should log in to their ABOG Personal Page to begin case list collection by clicking on the Case List Entry button under the Certifying Examination box.
+They should also click on the Thesis Affidavit Form to print the acceptable affidavit form.

-- 10. Each year the ABOG notifies the American College of Obstetricians and Gynecologists (ACOG), the American Society of Reproductive Medicine (ASRM), the American Board of Medical Specialties (ABMS), the American Medical Association (AMA), the American Journal of Obstetrics and Gynecology, and The Foundation for Exxcellence in Women's Health.
-The ABOG also provides deidentified data to fellowship programs and to the ACGME about fellowship program pass rates to be used as a criterion to evaluate the effectiveness of program training.
+- 11. Each year the ABOG notifies the American College of Obstetricians and Gynecologists (ACOG), the Society of Gynecologic Oncology (SGO), the American Board of Medical Specialties (ABMS), the American Medical Association (AMA) and the American Journal of Obstetrics and Gynecology of the names and addresses of the Diplomates who have been certified in the course of that year.
+The ABOG also provides de-identified data to fellowship programs and to the ACGME about fellowship program pass rates to be used as a criterion to evaluate the effectiveness of program training.
 The ABOG, ACOG, AMA, SGO, and ABMS, on request, also make this information available to the public, including, but not limited to, hospitals, agencies of government, insurers and lay persons.
-The ABOG may use the results of certification examinations for research purposes and may publish the results of the research. - 11.
-As a condition for acceptance as a candidate for certification as a Diplomate of the ABOG, each candidate, at the time of the Certifying Examination, is required to sign an irrevocable waiver authorizing the dissemination of the candidate's certification status without limitation or condition. - 12.
-After a candidate submits an application, they should open the "Publications" tab at the top of the ABOG webpage, and then click on "Fellowships" in the box on the right and then click on the appropriate subspecialty.
-The following information should then be printed: (1) the thesis affidavit form, (2) case log forms, and (3) the instructions for completing the case list and thesis.
+The ABOG may use the results of certification examinations for research purposes and may publish the results of the research. - 12.
+As a condition for acceptance as a candidate for certification as a Diplomate of the ABOG, each candidate, at the time of the Certifying Examination, is required to sign an irrevocable waiver authorizing the dissemination of the candidate's certification status without limitation or condition.